serokell/blog-posts/existential-vs-universal-quantification/article.md

 func = veryLongFunction @Integer ...
 ```

-Since `j` is the first type variable in the declaration of `veryLongFunction`, you can specify only it.
+Since `j` is the first type variable in the declaration of `veryLongFunction`, you can explicitly instantiate only `j` and omit the others.
-This is useful not only in such big examples but also when your function requires any of its arguments to be specified on usage.

 ### Supporting `ScopedTypeVariables`